jenkinsci/build-failure-analyzer-plugin/README.md

 # Build Failure Analyzer Plugin

-This plugin scans build logs and other files in the workspace for recognised patterns of known causes to build failures and displays them on the build page for quicker recognition of why the build failed.
+This plugin scans the build log and optionally, failed test cases for recognised patterns of known causes to build failures and displays them on the build page for quicker recognition of why the build failed.

 ## Maintainers